hessu/aprsc/doc/CONFIGURATION.md

     handle both IPv6 and IPv4 connections with a single configuration line!
 On FreeBSD, separate IPv4 and IPv6 listeners are needed.

  *  port: the local TCP or UDP port to listen on.
+Must be larger than 1023. aprsc drops root privileges quickly after startup (if it has them), and cannot bind privileged ports.
+If you need to support a low port such as 23, see [TIPS](TIPS.html): "Providing access on low TCP ports"

  *  options: one more of: